MedAhmedDriss/SQL-Portfolio/README.md

   ON b.editor_id = e.id
   ORDER BY b.id;
 ```
-5/ Join all four tables to get information about all of the books, authors, editors, and translators in one table.
+#### Task 5/ Join all four tables to get information about all of the books, authors, editors, and translators in one table.
 ```sql
 SELECT b.id, b.title, a.last_name AS author, e.last_name AS editor,
 t.last_name AS translator